dimikara/hello-world/README.md

 # hello-world
-The classic first "Hello world!" program for GitHub
+The classic first "Hello world!" program, for GitHub